 2.5.1 Data will only be processed where it is necessary for the purposes of the legitimate interests pursued by Saxo Bank, and these interests or fundamental rights are not overridden by the interests of the data subject.
-Saxo Bank will, when deciding to process data, ensure that the legitimate interests override the rights and freedoms of the individual and that the processing will not cause unwarranted harm.
-For instance, it is a legitimate interest of Saxo Bank to process personal data on potential clients in order to expand the business and develop new business relations.
+Saxo Bank will, when deciding to process data, ensure that the legitimate interests does not override the rights and freedoms of the individual and that the processing will not cause unwarranted harm.
+An example of legitimate interest of Saxo Bank is to process personal data on potential clients in order to expand the business and develop new business relations.
 The data subject must be given information on the specific legitimate interest if a processing is based on this provision, cf. section 4.1 below.

 3. Processing and transfer of personal data